by Attorney William Bronchick

 The first step in planning your estate is to take stock of all your material possessions (technically referred to as “estate”), and then determine their value.
 Typical items comprising the estate include: house(s) and land; motorcycles, cars, planes and boats; cash-in-hand; savings accounts, pension accounts; certificates of deposits; stocks, bonds, and mutual funds; insurance and annuities; employee benefits; jewelry, furniture, art collections; ownership rights/interests in businesses; and claims against others.
 Mind you, the list is not exhaustive and your debts and obligations to others are also a part of your estate.

 Next, line up the details of your beneficiaries’ names, addresses, and ages.
-In addition, you should determine who should be the trustees/guardians in case the beneficiaries are minors at the time of planning the estate.
-Also, you must identify a personal representative of the estate.
-It would be easy if you line up pre and post-nuptial agreements, divorce decrees, previous wills, deeds of real estate property, and latest tax returns before you consult a professional estate planner.
+You should also determine who should be the trustees/guardians just in case the beneficiaries are minors at the time of planning the estate.
+Additionally, you must identify a personal representative of the estate.
+It would be easy if you would line up pre and post-nuptial agreements, divorce decrees, previous wills, deeds of real estate property, and the latest tax returns before you consult a professional estate planner.

 A will or “Last Will and Testament” is a document that lays out who’s in charge of your estate, who’s the guardian of your minor children and who gets what from your estate.
 A will must be “probated”, which is a legal process in court that can be expensive and time-consuming, depending on which state you die in.
 And, if you own assets in multiple states, you may have to open probate proceedings in those states as well.